-Let me explain what we're trying to do here.
-Basically, we want to automate a process wherein files are uploaded to a remote server as soon as they arrive at a designated folder/directory.
+In this process, we want to automate a process wherein files are uploaded to a remote server as soon as they arrive at a designated folder/directory on your FTP server or FTP site.
 These files might be coming from different business processes or systems in your local IT environment and need to be forwarded to a trading partner or business unit.
+Or, they can be remote files that arrive as FTP uploads, perhaps making synchronization necessary.

-Let's now go through the steps needed to achieve this.
+Let's now go through the steps to apply JSCAPE's workflow automation functionality to this process, without scripting.

 To create a Directory Monitor, go to the Directory Monitors module and click the Add button.